The Cayuga Lake Nuclear Debate

 In reaction to the erupting controversies, commentators warned about a new “anti-science” culture.

 Science was under increasing attack from all sides, by a “a significant coalition of reactionary and left wing thinking,” wrote a political scientist.
 The protesters against science were Luddites rejecting technological change, according to Zbigniew Brzeziński, representing “the death rattle of the historically obsolete.”
-Opponents of genetic engineering were “kooks, shits, and incompents,” declared Nobel prize winner James Watson.
+Opponents of genetic engineering were “kooks, shits, and incompetents,” declared Nobel prize winner James Watson.

-For these commentators, the controversies reflected the anti-intellectualism tradition in American life that historian Richard Hofstadter had famously chronicled in his 1964 Pulitzer prize winning book.
+For these commentators, the controversies reflected the anti-intellectualism tradition in American life that historian Richard Hofstadter had famously chronicled in his 1964 Pulitzer Prize-winning book.

 Hofstadter described the anti-intellectual as someone who derided experts as “eggheads” and universities as “rotten to the core.”
-In the mold of a Joseph McCarthy, anti-intellectuals assumed experts were “pretentious, conceited, effeminate, and snobbish; and very likely immoral, dangerous, and subversive,” he wrote.
+In the mold of Joseph McCarthy, anti-intellectuals assumed experts were “pretentious, conceited, effeminate, and snobbish; and very likely immoral, dangerous, and subversive,” he wrote.
 In other cases, like Dwight Eisenhower, the anti-intellectual believed that “the plain sense of the common man” could substitute for the formal knowledge of the specialist.

 Yet the controversies that swept across the U.S. during the 1970s were neither anti-intellectual nor could they be credibly called anti-scientific.